rsaray/StanfordCourseFormat/README.md

 2. Move it to the `moodle/course/format/` directory, naming it `stanford`

+3. The Course Format needs to inject items into the breadcrumbs bar.
+This is done with a patched version of the `moodle/course/view.php` file.
-2. Copy `moodle/course/view.php` to `moodle/course/view.php-original` in order to make a backup of it.
+    1. Copy `moodle/course/view.php` to `moodle/course/view.php-original` in order to make a backup of it.

-3. Copy `moodle/course/format/stanford/view.php-example` to `moodle/course/view.php`, replacing the original
+    2. Copy `moodle/course/format/stanford/view.php-example` to `moodle/course/view.php`, replacing the original
        version of the file with the one from the `stanford/` directory.

 4. Login into your Moodle site with an admin role.
 You should be prompted by the "Plugins check" screen to upgrade your database to install the plugin.
 Do so.